betty-gures/cs433project1/README.md

 `-- visualizations.py
 ```

-data
-    The files in the data folder, represent the columns from some of the manual processes we did for feature selection in google docs
-    - missing_values.txt
-    - variable_type.txt
-    - feature_names.csv
-    - missing_percentages.csv

-notebooks
-    These are messy development spaces, after which we move the code out into files for reuse

-models.py
-    Made of classes that represent the different models.

 ## File description
 - `data/metadata/` contains metadata about the dataset (feature names, missing values, variable types, etc.)
 - `data/submissions`  contains all the submissions we made to AICrowd
 - `data/dataset.zip` is the dataset provided by AICrowd in .zip format
-- `grading_tests/` contains the tests for grading the project
+- `grading_tests/` contains the tests and conda environment for grading the project
 - `notebooks/` contains Jupyter notebooks for exploration and quick experimentation (not relevant for grading)
 - `results/` contains results from the experiments (plots, model performances, etc.)
 - `abl_pfi.py` script to run explainability experiment (permutation feature importance)